 Our Massachusetts Divorce Lawyers Protect You

 The simplest divorce can get ugly rather quickly.
-When spouses skip the divorce planning stage, mistakes are made, tricks are played and they may not be able to think clearly or make the best decisions.
-Some become so angry or upset that they fail to protect themselves or their children from unfair settlements.
-Others will push every button, attack on every front and totally disregard the truth.
+When spouses skip the divorce planning stage, mistakes are made, tricks are played, and they may not be able to think clearly or make the best decisions.
+Some become so angry or upset that they fail to protect themselves or their children.
+The best way to protect yourself is to hire an experienced family law attorney.

 The Top Four Divorce Pitfalls to Avoid

 Having handled hundreds of divorces, we recognize the red flags—those early danger signs of divorce that must be acted on.
 Bank accounts are drained, credit cards are canceled, assets are hidden, and restraining orders are filed based on false allegations of abuse.

 We also know some of the biggest mistakes people should try to avoid.
 These include the following:

 Most people going through a divorce have little to no experience with the family court system, so the process can leave them overwhelmed.
 We strongly recommend retaining an attorney for your divorce.
 Our attorneys have handled hundreds of divorce cases.

 If a divorce is in your future, you should think twice before posting anything on Facebook, Twitter, or any other social networking site.
 Divorce and family law attorneys regularly use electronic discovery to recover information from home computers, including email records, text messages, posts on social networking sites, and other electronic documents.